dotnet/csharplang/proposals/ref-readonly-parameters.md

 Members declared in a single type cannot differ in signature solely by `ref`/`out`/`in`/`ref readonly`.
 For other purposes of signature matching (e.g., hiding or overriding), `ref readonly` can be interchanged with `in` modifier, but that results in a warning at the declaration site [[§7.6](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/basic-concepts.md#76-signatures-and-overloading)].
-For the purpose of delegate/lambda/method group conversions [[§10.7](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/conversions.md#107-anonymous-function-conversions), [§10.8](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/conversions.md#108-method-group-conversions)], `ref readonly` can be interchanged with `in` modifier, but that results in a warning.

 Note that there is no change in overriding for `ref`/`in` and `ref readonly`/`ref` modifier pairs, they cannot be interchanged, because the signatures aren't binary compatible.
-For consistency, the same is true for other signature matching purposes (e.g., hiding) and conversions.
+For consistency, the same is true for other signature matching purposes (e.g., hiding).

+For the purpose of anonymous function [[§10.7](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/conversions.md#107-anonymous-function-conversions)], method group [[§10.8](https://github.com/dotnet/csharpstandard/blob/47912d4fdae2bb8c3750e6485bdc6509560ec6bf/standard/conversions.md#108-method-group-conversions)], and [function pointer](https://github.com/dotnet/csharplang/blob/4b17ebb49654d21d4e96f415339c15c9f8a9ccde/proposals/csharp-9.0/function-pointers.md#function-pointer-conversions) conversions, these modifiers are considered compatible (but the conversion results in a warning):
+- `ref readonly` can be interchanged with `in` or `ref` modifier,
+- `in` can be interchanged with `ref` modifier.

 ### Overload resolution
 [overload-resolution]: #overload-resolution